HipyCas/SocketChat/README.md

 - **index.js**: The NodeJS file, which holds an express server
 - **test/server.js**: This file contains mocha and supertest test for the NodeJS server.
-- _dist/*_: This is the folder where the built Vue webapp lives, and the server serves this file. :warning: If you want to deploy the server without the webapp, go to th [Self-Deploying section](#self-deploying).
+- _dist/*_: This is the folder where the built Vue webapp lives, and the server serves this file. :warning: If you want to deploy the server without the webapp, go to th [*Self deploying* section](#self-deploying).

 The following files are related to the SocketChat webapp: